shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

         ` ENV <key> <value>`

 The ENV instruction has two forms.
 The first form, ENV <key> <value>, will set a single variable to a value.
-The entire string after the first space will be treated as the _<value>_ - including characters such as spaces and quotes.
+The entire string after the first space will be treated as the *<value>* - including characters such as spaces and quotes.

-The second form, ENV <key>=<value> ..., allows for multiple variables to be set at one time.
+The second form, ENV <key>=<value> , allows for multiple variables to be set at one time.
 Notice that the second form uses the equals sign (=) in the syntax, while the first form does not.